Veteran teacher Nanda Prusty dies in Odisha; tributes pour in | Politics

 - India

+The 104-year-old teacher, popularly known as ‘Nanda Master’, was bestowed with the Padma Shri on November 9 for his long contribution in the field of education and social service.

-Just before receiving the award, Prusty had raised both his hands to bless President Ram Nath Kovind Kovind, who bowed his head with folded hands, and the picture had gone viral on social media.
+Just before receiving the award, Prusty had raised his hands to bless President Ram Nath Kovind, who bowed his head with folded hands, pictures of which had gone viral on social media.

-Prime Minister Narendra Modi condoled the death and said the much respected “Nanda Sir” will be remembered for generations due to his efforts to spread the joys of education in Odisha.
-Expressing sadness at Prusty’s demise, Union Home Minister Amit Shah tweeted, “Nation will always remember this noble soul for his selfless service.”
+Though he could study only till Class 8 owing to his family’s financial condition, he continued imparting teaching to primary school students and villagers with great enthusiasm.
 A resident of Kantira village in Sukinda block of Jajpur district, Prusty was admitted to a community health centre on November 29 after he complained of cough and cold, and old-age-related problems.
 He was shifted to the district headquarters hospital after his condition deteriorated on the same night.

 “He passed away at 1.28 pm today,” his grandson Khageswar Prusty and hospital authorities said.
 Nanda Prusty is survived by two sons.